Discovering...

 ~30% of national production

-The heartland of Moroccan olive oil.
-The Meknes region benefits from rich alluvial soil, moderate rainfall, and a long tradition of olive cultivation dating back to Roman times.
-The ruins of Volubilis sit surrounded by ancient olive groves.
-Oil from this region is characteristically fruity with medium peppery notes.
+The heartland of Moroccan olive oil with rich alluvial soil and cultivation dating back to Roman times.
+The Volubilis ruins sit surrounded by ancient groves.
+Oil is characteristically fruity with medium peppery notes.

 ~25% of national production

-The olive groves of the Haouz plain stretch from Marrakech toward the Atlas Mountains.
-The Haouzia variety was developed here specifically for the dry climate.
-The Marrakech olive oil cooperative network is well-organized for visitors, and many luxury riads incorporate olive grove visits into their guest experiences.
+Olive groves stretch from Marrakech toward the Atlas Mountains.
+The Haouzia variety was developed here for the dry climate.
+The cooperative network is well-organized for visitors and many riads offer grove visits.

 ~20% of national production

-The fertile valleys between the Middle Atlas and the Tadla plain produce substantial quantities of olive oil.
-The higher altitude and cooler nights create olives with slightly higher polyphenol content and a more robust flavor profile.
-Many family-run farms here still use traditional stone mills passed down through generations.
+Fertile valleys between the Middle Atlas and Tadla plain.
+Higher altitude and cooler nights create olives with higher polyphenol content and robust flavor.
+Many family farms still use traditional stone mills.

 ~15% of national production

-The easternmost olive region benefits from Mediterranean climatic influence.
-The Triffa plain near Berkane has seen significant investment in modern olive production.
-Oil from this region tends to be milder and butterier than the peppery Meknes oils, making it ideal for dressings and light cooking.
+The easternmost region with Mediterranean climate influence.
+Significant investment in modern production.
+Oil is milder and butterier than the peppery Meknes oils, ideal for dressings and light cooking.

 From premium extra virgin to rustic stone-mill oil, understanding the grades helps you choose the right oil for your needs and budget.